Expugn/S-argo/README.md

 S'argo was not built to have self-hosting in mind, so support won't be given.

 To start the bot: insert your bot's token in data/Settings.xml under the **token** section.
 You can then run the code to start the bot.

-There is no GUI or anything, so if you decide
-to make an executable .jar file with this code, you'll have to terminate the java process in
-task manager to stop the bot.
+There IS a basic GUI, but it only features one button and clicking that button kills the bot.

 ## Features
 S'argo features the scouting feature from *Sword Art Online: Memory Defrag*.